Updated Empathy Map Canvas

 How to use it?

-1. Start with the GOAL section, by defining WHO will be the subject of the Empathy Map and what you want them to DO.
-This should be framed in terms of a new and observable behavior.
+1. Start with the GOAL section, by defining WHO will be the subject of the Empathy Map and a goal: something they need to DO.
+This should be framed in terms of an observable behavior.

 2. Once you have clarified the goal, work your way clockwise around the canvas, until you have covered Seeing, Saying, Doing, and Hearing.
 The reason for this is that the process of focusing on observable phenomena (Things that they see, say, do and hear) is like walking a mile in their shoes.
 It gives us a chance to imagine what their experience might be like, to give us a sense of what it “feels like to be them.”